What is SEO?

 It’s all about evaluating your actual chances.
 The metric called keyword difficulty can help you with that.

-Once you find keywords you want to rank for, you’ll need to find out how hard it will be by evaluating the keyword competition.
-It is usually expressed with the keyword difficulty metric.
+Once you find keywords you want to rank for, you’ll need to find out how hard it will be by evaluating the competition.
+It is usually expressed with the metric called keyword difficulty.

 In most tools, the keyword difficulty value is indicated on a scale from 0 to 100.
 The higher the score is, the harder it is to rank on the 1st SERP for the keyword.